Are you wondering why succulents grow leggy and stretched-out?

 This applies to succulents planted in the ground, too, that can be blocked by other plants.

-It’s a great question.
 Succulents love the sun, but they’re also susceptible to sunburn in extreme temperatures (usually 90 degrees Fahrenheit and above).
+Some succulent types need more sunlight than others.
+And some do very well in low-light.

-Indirect sunlight is usually best during the summer when high temperatures can scorch the leaves of succulents.
-Only some succulents do well in full sun, most others will burn.
+Indirect sunlight can prove to be best during the summer because high temperatures can quickly scorch the leaves of succulents.

-If you need to grow your succulents indoors, make sure to choose a spot that’s near a window with good sunlight exposure.
+If you need to grow your succulents indoors, though, the best thing to do is place your plants near a window that gets good sunlight exposure.

-What Can I Do to Fix Succulents that Grow Leggy and Stretched-Out?
+What Can I Do to Fix Succulents that Grow Leggy?

 It’s disheartening that once a succulent stretches out, it can never go back to its former shape.
 You can, however, use it for propagation!
 A stretched-out succulent is perfect for propagation.